daattali/beautiful-jekyll/aboutme.md

 <p class="about-text">
 <span class="fa fa-code about-icon"></span>
 I enjoy writing programs for my hobby projects in my free time to help others &mdash; check out <a href="./projects">my projects</a>.
-Eager to learn new technologies, interested in too many things.
+Eager to learn new technologies, interested in too many things and always on roller coaster for new ideas.
 </p>

 <p class="about-text">